go-home-io/website/content/systems/config/local-fs.md

 ---
 {{<provider>}}

 Default config provider which loads `yaml` files from local file storage.

 Provider iterates over all nested folder and looking for files with `.yaml` extension.
-If name of a file starts from `_`, it's ignored.
+If a name of a file starts from `_`, it's ignored.

 ### Configuration options